JoeKnittel/joeknittel.github.io/_posts/2021-01-19-Extending-the-Functionality-of-Excel.md

 ## Interacting with a Web API Using VBA

-VBA (Visual Basic for Applications) is a programming language that allows us to create our own user-defined functions (`UDFs`) and `subroutines`, in order to extend the utility of our workbooks.
+VBA (Visual Basic for Applications) is a programming language that allows us to create our own user-defined functions (`UDFs`) and `sub-routines`, in order to extend the utility of our workbooks.

 This is exactly what we need to set up a connection with a Web API, get our data, and interact with the data in all kinds of fancy ways.